Ghosn in Lebanon, says he left Japan because of "injustice"

 Japanese media quoted prosecutors speaking anonymously who said they did not know how Ghosn had left the country while under surveillance.

-Ghosn, who is of Lebanese origin and holds French and Lebanese passports, was arrested in Japan in November 2018 and is facing various financial misconduct allegations, He was expected to face trial in April 2020.
+Ghosn, who is of Lebanese origin and holds French, Lebanese and Brazilian passports, was arrested in November 2018 and was expected to face trial in April 2020.

 Prosecutors fought his release, but a court granted him bail with conditions that he be monitored and he could not meet with his wife Carole, who is also of Lebanese origin.
 Recently the court allowed them to speak by video calls.